ska-telescope/ska-mid-dish-qualification/docs/src/api/sculib.rst

     result = scu.commands["COMMAND_NAME"](YOUR_PARAMETERS)

-You can also use the :class:`~disq.Command` enum, as well as the helper method for converting types from the OPC UA server to the correct base integer type:
+You can also use the :class:`~ska_mid_disq.Command` enum, as well as the helper method for converting types from the OPC UA server to the correct base integer type:

 .. code-block:: python

-    from disq import Command
+    from ska_mid_disq import Command
     axis = scu.convert_enum_to_int("AxisSelectType", "Az")
     result = scu.commands[Command.ACTIVATE.value](axis)